 Argument #2: This could be the start of numerous hard forks

-Ethereum has made a spectacular comeback from an absolute disaster, and it looks like it’s going fulfill all the expectations that people had had in it when it started.
-More than anything, the true power of Ethereum lies in its full scope.
+Ethereum has made a spectacular comeback from an absolute disaster, and it looks like it’s going to fulfill all the expectations that people had had in it when it started.
+More than anything, the true power of ETH lies in its full scope.
 It is not just a currency; it is a platform on which people can build projects which will dictate the future.
-If decentralization is indeed the future, then Ethereum is going to be in the front and center of it.
+If decentralization is indeed the future, then ethereum is going to be in the front and center of it.